IBM UrbanCode Deploy for Application Deployment Automation (JBoss Application Server)

 4) Add the JBOSS_Component to the application.

-5) Click the Components tab and then click Add Component.
+5) Click on the Components tab and then click Add Component.

 6) In the Add, a Component window, select the JBOSS_Component and then click Save.
-Only if components are added to an application it can be deployed.
+An application can only be deployed if components are added to it.

 Add Component